AdobeDocs/campaign-standard.pt-BR/help/sending/using/testing-subject-line-email.md

 Vários indicadores são calculados e um conjunto de ferramentas é exibido para ajudá-lo a:

-* **Taxa** de abertura prevista: Este gráfico fornece uma ideia da taxa de abertura que você pode esperar do email com seu assunto atual.
+* **Predicted open rate: This chart gives you an idea of the open rate you can expect for the email with its current subject.**
-* **Duração** do assunto: Esse indicador permite que você veja se o comprimento atual do assunto está correto ou se ele precisaria ser maior ou menor.
+* **Subject length: This indicator lets you see if the current length of the subject is correct or whether it would need to be longer or shorter.**
-* **Palavras** coloridas: Ao testar o assunto, palavras destacadas em verde são as que mais contribuem para aumentar a previsão de taxa aberta.
-Palavras destacadas em vermelho são as que menos contribuem para aumentar a previsão de taxa aberta.
-Se você adicionar ou remover palavras no assunto, as palavras destacadas serão alteradas.
+* **Colored words: When testing the subject, words highlighted in green are the words that contribute the most to increasing the open rate prediction.** Palavras destacadas em vermelho são as que menos contribuem para aumentar a previsão de taxa aberta.
+If you add or remove words in the subject, highlighted words will change.
 * **Categorias e sugestões** de palavras: Na parte inferior da janela, são exibidas várias categorias relevantes para o modelo selecionado.
 Essas categorias são classificadas por ordem de importância e permitem que você veja se o assunto contém palavras associadas a ele por meio de um símbolo de verificação.
 Cada categoria contém um conjunto de palavras sugeridas que podem ser usadas em seu assunto para torná-lo mais relevante e aumentar a taxa aberta.
 Essas palavras são as palavras mais usadas em uma determinada categoria.

 >[!NOTE]